JinJinQuant/CoTe/README.md

 # Coding Test

-This directory covers the various following topics to prepare coding tests and job interviews.
+This directory covers various topics to prepare for coding tests and job interviews.

 ### Data Structure
 1. Array